Granigan/otm-harjoitustyo/documentation/software_requirements.md

 Game will have three main views:
 - Start screen:
   - Choose your alias
-  - Customize starting resources and conditions (TBA)
+  - Customize starting resources
   - Launch game
   - Quit game
 - Main gameplay screen
-  - Shows the amount of resources (TBA)
+  - Shows the amount of resources
   - List of previous choices (TBA)
   - Choice screen
     - Description of the current event
     - Options to choose from
-  - Quit game and return to Start screen -button
+  - Quit game and return to Start Screen -button
 - Post-launch screen
   - Log of the events
+  - Current resources
-  - Quit review and returnto Start screen -button
+  - Quit review and return to Start Screen -button

 ## Basic functionality
 ### After application launch
-Player can customize the starting conditions and resources, choose their name, and start or quit the game.
+Player can customize the starting resources, choose their name, and start or quit the game.
 The screen shows the high score list of previous voyages.

 ### After game launch